csirmaz-lit/Primus-Vittason/book.md

 Primus started the next session in a happy mood.
 “I have said that humans are information.
 But if so, what happens to this information after death?

 “Clearly, with the disintegration of the system that is the I or self, the I as a generator of information ceases to function.
-However, in a sense, the information it expressed continues to function—its verbal messages are translated, reinterpreted, and through these processes it in effect continues to participate in various dialogs.
+However, in a sense, the information it expressed continues to function — its verbal messages are translated, reinterpreted, and through these processes it in effect continues to participate in various dialogs.
 Is Plato dead when he argues in the head of a student reading The Republic for the first time?
 Is Shakespeare dead on stage?
 It seems any information continues to function as long as it exists, which entails that physically, it escapes destruction, and a manuscript, a recording, portrait, sculpture, painting or image survives.
 Pharaohs had their deeds recorded in hieroglyphs carved in stone apparently to make sure the text survives for eternity.
 Nowadays one can leave an electronic trail of information on the Internet and on various social networks.
 These trails can become our pyramids, as long as they are not forgotten, or simply deleted.”

 **“Praise librarians, praise archaeologists, praise historians - they sacrifice their lives to preserve that which would be lost forever.”**

 “It is worth considering that there is a very narrow channel of information through which we get to know another person: sight, hearing, touch, but perhaps most importantly, verbal communication.
 This is in line with the tenet of material perception.
-If so, much of this information, especially verbal communication, can be deferred—for example, when reading some writing—, and can also be deferred beyond the person's death.
+If so, much of this information, especially verbal communication, can be deferred — for example, when reading some writing —, and can also be deferred beyond the person’s death.
 Such communication can continue to influence and so in some sense, for other people, the person continues to function almost as if alive.

 “Have you read a book and then only learned afterwards that its author has died a few years back?
 Did it matter?